 I immediately liked the short and speedy, yet catchy and tuneful retro-ish, songs that made up the album.
 I instigated repeat-playing it at home, often alternating it with my other very different obsession du jour, David Bowie’s Low.
 The Jam’s LP was joined in my library in quick succession with albums by The Stranglers, The Sex Pistols, Elvis Costello, The Vibrators, the Ramones, The Boomtown Rats, Patti Smith, The Clash, the Buzzcocks, Nick Lowe, etc.

 Shortly after I had left the UK, The Jam issued a quickie follow-up, This Is the Modern World : a clever title with one foot in each of their key reference camps, alluding to both the “it’s happening NOW” ethos of punk as well as a play on “Mod.”
 Unfortunately, it was a typical case of the second record being a rush job and suffering for it.
-Not horrible, but not a record that moved forward on its predecessor’s promise.
+Having said that, it did show spurts of stylistic growth but still felt a bit anti-climactic.
 But, hey, they were still churning them out at least annually in those days.
 It’s incredible to think that it was not only normal for artists to release albums every year but sometimes twice a year.
 And 1977 had a run of superb-to-good double dippers such as Bowie, Iggy Pop, the Ramones, The Stranglers, and The Jam.

 The Jam performing “All Around the World” on Marc Bolan‘s Marc TV program, 1977.
 Marc was an instant smash in the UK that heavily supported a number of the new punk groups.
 Its success set the stage for a big Bolan comeback that never happened, as he was killed in a car accident a few weeks after this was taped.